 The Sabarimala Temple, dedicated to Lord Ayyappa, is one of the most renowned and prominent temples of all the Sastha temples.
 This temple is significant not only for its religious elements but also because of the cultural, societal and cultural elements attached to it.
 This is perhaps why this is one of the largest annual pilgrimages in the world; which attracts over 100 million devotees each year.

-South Indian Temples are a study in grandeur, opulence, size and sheer magnanimity.
+The beautiful temples in South India are a study in grandeur, opulence, size and sheer magnanimity.
 How many of these architectural marvels have you visited?